 Design Test Cases Properly

-Implementing these best practices will increase your success with API testing and help prevent any obstacles that may arise.
-Did you know that there are ways to overcome specific challenges with testing APIs?
+Implementing these best practices can increase your success with API testing and help prevent any obstacles that may arise.
+For further guidance, we recommend downloading our free Overcoming API Testing Challenges guide.

 For a detailed recap of these tips, specific challenges of testing APIs and how to overcome them, as well as invaluable testing techniques, download the free guide Overcoming API Testing Challenges below!